FAQ - Volunteer page

 What is the time commitment required to be a volunteer?

 - The volunteer programs at the Hamilton Public Library have varying time commitments.
-Programs such as Reading and Homework Help Club and Reading Buddies run seasonally for eight weeks per session.
+Programs such as Teen Tech Club and Ready to Read run during the school year.
 Other programs require longer commitment times.
-The ESL Tutoring program requires a minimum commitment of six months and the Visiting Library Service Delivery program requires a minimum one year commitment.
+The English Language Learning (ELL) Tutoring program requires a minimum commitment of six months and the Visiting Library Service Delivery program requires a minimum one year commitment.

 How long does it take to be placed in a volunteer position?

 - Placement times vary by the position.
-Some volunteer programs run only at certain times of the year (such as Reading Buddies).
-Other programs such as ESL tutoring can take longer for placement since the volunteer and student need to be matched based on several factors including schedules, gender, approximate age and other factors.
+Some volunteer programs run only at certain times of the year (such as Teen Tech).
+Other programs such as the English Language Learning (ELL) Tutoring program take longer for placement since the volunteer and student need to be matched based on several factors including schedules, gender, approximate age and other factors.

 - Application forms are kept on file for six months; you will be contacted if there is a position available.